subvisual/guides/best-practices/README.md

 ----------------------

 * Avoid global variables.
-* Avoid long parameter lists.
+* Avoid long parameter lists (no more than 4).
 * Limit collaborators of an object (entities an object depends on).
 * Limit an object's dependencies (entities that depend on an object).
 * Prefer composition over inheritance.
-* Prefer small methods.
-One line is best.
+* Prefer small methods (between one and five lines).
-* Prefer small objects with a single, well-defined responsibility.
+* Prefer small objects with a single, well-defined responsibility (no more than 100 lines).
 * [Tell, don't ask](http://goo.gl/Ztawt).

 Ruby